-Leibniz broke the mystification by declaring that all that exists is relative positions and motions.
+Gottfried Wilhelm Leibniz broke the mystification by declaring that all that exists is relative positions and motions.
 He proposed as a matter of principle that any acceptable science of motion must be formulated in terms of relative motions alone.
-And this, after two centuries of waiting, is what Einstein delivered to us in his general theory of relativity.
-In this glorious construction, space is subsumed into spacetime, which is explicable as a dynamically evolving network of relationships.
+And this, after two centuries of waiting, is what Albert Einstein delivered to us in his general theory of relativity.
+In this glorious construction, space is subsumed into spacetime, which is explicable as a dynamically evolving network of relations.

-And what defines those relationships?
+And what defines those relations?
 Nothing but causality.
-The elements of space-time are events—the ultimate expression of locality—and each of these is caused by events in their past.
+The elements of spacetime are events—the ultimate expression of locality—and each of these is caused by events in their past.
 Each event will also become a cause of events in the future.
 Most of the information in the geometry of spacetime is actually a coding of the relations of causality that relate the events.

-So, we see that the idea that physical forces must act locally is a consequence of a deeper principle, which is that physical effects are due to causal processes.
+Thus, we see that the idea that physical forces must act locally is a consequence of a deeper principle, which is that physical effects have causal processes.
 And the basic principles of relativity theory insist that causes can only propagate through space at a finite speed, which cannot exceed the speed of light.
 We call this the principle of relativistic causality.

 This principle would seem to be so natural that it must be true.
 But not so fast.
 Of all the strange aspects of quantum physics so far discovered, the strangest of all has to be the shocking discovery that the principle of relativistic causality is violated by quantum phenomena.
 Roughly speaking, if two particles interact and then separate, flying far apart from each other, they nonetheless may continue to share properties of a strange kind, that may be ascribed to the pair, without each of the individuals having themselves any definite properties.
 We say the two particles are “entangled.”